Preferences

 Custom instructions

 The custom instructions field accepts up to 1,500 characters.
 Changes affect future responses; they do not rewrite earlier messages.
-To remove custom instructions, clear the field and save.
+To remove them, clear the field and save.

-Use custom instructions for stable preferences: language, regional style, tone, answer structure, depth, assumed context, and when Bravo should create downloadable files.
+Useful topics include language, regional style, tone, answer structure, depth, and files.

 • Always respond in Spanish unless I ask for another language.